 Lost in the McLain media madness was the left-handed Lolich, whose solid 17-9 record looked innocuous in comparison to McLain’s 31 wins.
-But he was just as feared by opponents, especially a Cardinal lineup that had trouble hitting southpaws.
+But he was just as feared by opponents, especially a Cardinals lineup that had trouble hitting southpaws.
 He had gone the distance in the Tigers’ only win of the Series, an 8-1 Game Two laugher.
 Called upon in Game Five to keep the Tigers’ hopes alive, Lolich was touched for three runs right off the bat but quickly settled in and fired blanks the rest of the way, as Detroit fought back for a 5-3 win.

 McLain returned for Game Six, and so did his comfort level—in part because of a healthy pre-game cortisone shot to his shoulder, but also due to a big 12-0 lead he was given after just three innings.
-Cardinal fans hoping to celebrate at home at the expense of McLain instead saw their team blasted 13-1, as McLain scattered nine hits over nine innings.
+St. Louis fans hoping to celebrate at home at the expense of McLain instead saw their team blasted 13-1, as McLain scattered nine hits over nine innings.

-Suddenly emerging as Gibson’s equal, Lolich dueled the Cardinal ace in Game Seven for six scoreless innings, and derailed a Cardinal rally in the sixth when he picked off both BrockIt was the second major baserunning Series gaffe by Brock, who in Game Five neglected to slide and was tagged out at the plate standing by Freehan in a crucial play. and Curt Flood.
+Suddenly emerging as Gibson’s equal, Lolich dueled the Cardinals ace in Game Seven for six scoreless innings, and derailed a St. Louis rally in the sixth when he picked off both BrockIt was the second major baserunning Series gaffe by Brock, who in Game Five neglected to slide and was tagged out at the plate standing by Freehan in a crucial play. and Curt Flood.
 The wasting of such precious, golden opportunities in a game that means everything often leads to that sinking feeling, and the Cardinals knew it.
 So did the Tigers.
-The very next inning, the Tiger offense awoke with a two-out rally that produced three runs off of GibsonGibson would finish his World Series career with a 7-2 record in nine career starts—eight of which he finished—a 1.89 ERA and 92 strikeouts., including two on a Jim Northrup triple that Flood misplayed in center field.
+The very next inning, the Detroit offense awoke with a two-out rally that produced three runs off of GibsonGibson would finish his World Series career with a 7-2 record in nine career starts—eight of which he finished—a 1.89 ERA and 92 strikeouts., including two on a Jim Northrup triple that Flood misplayed in center field.
 Lolich took it from there, allowing only a ninth-inning run in a 4-1, Series-clinching victory.

 The Tigers’ first championship in 33 years couldn’t have come at a better time, giving Detroit an emotional uplift after riots had devastated its inner city a year earlier.
-Lolich was clearly the Series hero with three complete game wins, overshadowing McLain and, as he always seemed to be, Tiger outfielder Al Kaline—a consistent all-star hitter who led the team with 11 hits, two home runs and eight RBIs.
+Lolich was clearly the Series hero with three complete game wins, overshadowing McLain and, as he always seemed to be, Tigers outfielder Al Kaline—a consistent All-Star hitter who led the team with 11 hits, two home runs and eight RBIs.

 In watching what 1968 had wrought in terms of dominant pitching, nervous baseball owners realized they had created a monster.
 So they set out not so much to slay it but to domesticate it.
 Three-ball walks and designated hitters were discussed as face-saving options, but in the end the owners decided on more transparent alterations: A return to the smaller, pre-1963 strike zone, and a reduction in the height of the mound to ten inches, which would affect high fastball pitchers such as Gibson.
 A new round of expansion for 1969 wouldn’t hurt, either.